 10. Drink Driving

-Its simple…don’t drink and drive.
-If you are out and about visiting friends and family and happen to have a few drinks, leave the car there until the morning.
+In the December period, it is no myth that people like to have a few more drinks than usual when visiting family and friends.
+It’s simple…don’t drink and drive.
+If you are out and about visiting people and happen to have a few drinks, leave the car there until the morning.
 Another option is to designate a sober driver.

 11. Christmas Dinner

 When preparing your Christmas dinner make sure you think about food hygiene.
 Thoroughly wash your surfaces and utensils after cooking with raw meat.

 If you decide to reheat your leftovers the next day make sure you reheat them properly.
 74 degrees Celsius is the minimum temperature your reheated food should be.